Hawaii lawmakers return with vows to help working families

 On housing, House Majority Leader Rep. Nadine Nakamura said her caucus aims to provide $300 million to promote the construction of affordable housing.

-Lawmakers also vowed to follow through to ensure the Department of Hawaiian Homelands effectively uses $600 million appropriated last year to provide housing for Native Hawaiians.
+Lawmakers also vowed to follow through to ensure the Department of Hawaiian Homelands effectively uses $600 million appropriated last year to provide housing to Native Hawaiians.

-On ethics reform, both the House and Senate say they will evaluate legislation and rule changes recommended by the House Commission to Improve Standards of Conduct.
+On ethics reform, the House and Senate say they will evaluate legislation and rule changes recommended by the House Commission to Improve Standards of Conduct.
 The House created the panel last year after the bribery charges came to light.

+Former Sen. Kalani English, who admitted accepting $18,000 cash and Las Vegas hotel rooms from a Honolulu businessman, was sentenced to three years and four months in prison.
+Former Rep. Ty Cullen is due to be sentenced in April.
+He admitted accepting $23,000 in cash and New Orleans casino chips from the same businessman.

 House Judiciary Chairperson David Tarnas said he aimed to hold a hearing for every bill resulting from the commission’s recommendations.

-Tarnas said he has asked each House member to read the panel’s report carefully, examine the recommendations and study the commission’s hearings.
+Tarnas said he asked each House member to read the panel’s report carefully, examine the recommendations and study the commission’s hearings.

 “The whole point here is to try to improve transparency in our operations here so we can improve people’s trust in us,” Tarnas told reporters.